African countries temporarily suspend AstraZeneca vaccine | DW | 17.03.2021

 Several African countries continue to heed that advice.

-"There are many people who are sceptical about the disease," Seni Kouanda, an epidemiologist at the African Institute of Public Health told DW.
+"There are many people who are skeptical about the disease," Seni Kouanda, an epidemiologist at the African Institute of Public Health, told DW.
 "For them, the vaccine is the same thing.
-The side-effects, for them, are a godsend.
-Such sceptics might also refuse vaccination, at least with AstraZeneca, if the campaigns continue."
+The side effects, for them, are a godsend.
+Such skeptics might also refuse vaccination, at least with AstraZeneca, if the campaigns continue."

 AstraZeneca was initially seen as a breakthrough in the fight against coronavirus, especially in developing countries.
-It is much cheaper and far easier to distribute and administer than the Pfizer-BioNTech vaccine which needs to be stored at extremely low temperatures.
+It is much cheaper and far easier to distribute and administer than the BioNTech-Pfizer vaccine that needs to be stored at extremely low temperatures.

-25 African countries have been supplied with AstraZeneca vaccines through COVAX, a joint initative from WHO and the international vaccine alliance GAVI.
+Twenty-five African countries have been supplied with AstraZeneca vaccines through COVAX, a joint initiative from WHO and the international vaccine alliance GAVI.

 Mimi Mefo, Reliou Koubakin, Solomon Muchie and Zakari Sadou contributed to this report.